 Become a foster carer

 Liverpool need foster families more than ever.
 We welcome your enquiry whether you are in the early stages of gathering information or you're ready to proceed.
-The assessment process usually takes between 3 and 6 months, and is very much a two-way process, where we learn a lot from each other.
+The assessment process usually takes approximately 6 months and is very much a two-way process, where we learn a lot from each other.
 The thoroughness of the process ensures that everyone has enough information to achieve the best possible experience and outcomes for you, and the children you’ll be caring for.

 Initially, we weren't sure if we would be accepted.
 The breakthrough came when we had a home visit from Sue who instantly put me at ease and reassured us that you're not looking for perfect people

 "You learn so much during the assessment process and that can really help with the decision".
 Read Chris and Amanda's Story.

 Tony and Vicky

 "In four months the transformation has been amazing…it gives us that reward to show we’re doing well and that they are happy” Read Tony and Vicky's Story

 Anna and Jamie, Daughter and Son of Foster Carers

 "Jamie and I have a lot of pride, being part of a fostering family!"
 Read Anna's Story